133 Popular and Traditional Amish Names For Boys and Girls

 There are no strict rules or regulations regarding naming children in the Amish community.
 But the community does follow general guidelines and traditions.
 Amish names are mostly derived from biblical sources and family connections.
 Parents often choose names that reflect their religious beliefs, cultural heritage, and community values.

 The Amish are members of a Christian group in North America, and hence, Amish names usually have their roots in Christianity and may be religious.
 Since the Amish are a small community, some names may be quite common.
 Further, most Amish people have similar surnames.
-If you are proud parents of a newborn or have a little one on the way, you could shortlist some of these vintage and meaningful Amish names for boys and girls.
+If you are proud parents of a newborn or have a little one on the way, you could shortlist some of these vintage and meaningful Amish baby boy and baby girl names.
 These names may help ensure your children understand their roots and traditions.

 Infographic: Amish Boy And Girl Names